AysegulSezen/FacialKeypointsDetectionML/README.md

-# FacialKeypointsDetectionML
+You can access the code by clicking notebook308394dd5c.ipynb file.
-Kaggle competition.
-Detection of some points of human face.
+It is a Kaggle competition.
+Predicting location of human face.
+Predicting pixel locations of certain points on the human face.